Mu Arae

 Mu Arae is a single star with a planetary system in the constellation of Ara.
 Its name is a Bayer designation that is Latinized from μ Arae, and abbreviated Mu Ara or μ Ara.
 This star is officially named Cervantes, pronounced /sɜːr'væntiːz/ or sur-VAN-teez, and is often designated HD 160691.
 With an apparent visual magnitude of 5.15, it is faintly visible to the naked eye.
 Based on parallax measurements it is located approximately 51 ly away from the Sun.
 It is drifting closer with a radial velocity of −10 km/s.

-Cervantes is similar to the Sun, but is older, 10% more massive, and slightly evolved.
+Mu Arae is similar to the Sun, but is older, 10% more massive, and slightly evolved.
 It has four known extrasolar planets designated Mu Arae b, c, d and e; later named Quijote, Dulcinea, Rocinante and Sancho, respectively.
 Three of them have masses comparable with that of Jupiter.
 Mu Arae c, the innermost, was the first hot Neptune or super-Earth discovered.